mldangelo/personal-site/docs/adapting-guide.md

 ## Common Pitfalls

 Here are answers to questions I've been asked at least twice.
-I've attempted to improve documentation in other places to address them.
+I've attempted to simplify development and improve documentation throughout the project to address them.
+This section is updated frequently.

 1. My CSS isn't rendering, or I see a 404 instead of my site:

     Make sure the `homepage` field of `package.json` points to where you plan to host your site index.
 Also, double check that you created a `CNAME` file (see deployment instructions above).
-If neither of these work, please open an issue or send me an email.
+If neither of these work, please open an issue or send me an [email](mailto:help@mldangelo.com).

 2. LF / CRLF issues with eslint.

-    This is a common windows development pitfall.
+    This is a common Windows development pitfall.
 See @[FrozenFury](https://github.com/FrozenFury)'s [comment](https://github.com/mldangelo/personal-site/issues/263#issuecomment-759216299) for how to update your eslint config to resolve this issue.

 3. master / main